Alicespyglass/url-shortener/README.md

 # URL Shortener
-We'd like you to create an app that shortens URLs and should take under two hours.
+We'd like you to create an app that shortens URLs.
+This test should take under two hours.
 Work through the tasks below - don't worry if you don't finish.
-We're looking to see your understanding and approach to the technical problem.
+If you only get time to do the first task that's fine.
+If you have the time and fancy having a go at all of them, that's great too.
+We're looking to get an idea of your level and how you approach a technical problem.

 **When finished, please send us a link to your app as well as the source code.**